Finding a Breakthrough in your Calling

 - Preoccupation with fixing something that merely leaves a problem elsewhere

-Resistance #3 — Expectation
+Overcome Resistance #3 — Expectation

 An expectation is a belief about what might happen in the future, such as your expectation of how your career path will unfold.
-Expectation can also describe what is supposed to happen, such as the mom (eh hem) who expects that garbage will placed in the trash can and her child getting shoes on should only take a minute.
+Expectation can also describe what is supposed to happen, such as the mom (eh hem) who expects that garbage will be placed in the trash can and her child getting shoes on should only take a minute.

 Expectation can be filled with anticipation and excitement — until it’s not.
 That’s when the resistance of expectation launches the emotional roller coaster of anger, stress and disappointment.
 It can stir up the rebel in you, shut down communication in a relationship, stir up panic attacks or make you want to stay in bed all day.
 It’s the gap between the belief of what might happen and reality.

-This resistance can arise from several angles:
+The resistance of misplaced expectations can arise from several angles:

 - What you expect of yourself